-I am presenting the 2020/21 Statement of Accounts at the end of a most challenging year, a year when the Covid-19 pandemic took hold in the UK and across the world.
-The pandemic has caused critical disruption at the local and national level within the UK with its effects felt by all in a short time span and its future impact yet to be fully determined.
+I am presenting the 2021/22 Statement of Accounts during one of the most challenging periods as we recover from the Covid-19 pandemic and enter a national "Cost of Living Crisis".
+The Covid-19 pandemic caused critical disruption at the local and national level within the UK with its effects felt by all in a short time span and its future impact yet to be fully determined.
+We have since entered a period of high inflation in particular in relation to energy and fuel costs which have already risen significantly and are likely to rise still further.